Before Mohammadu Mifras became successful in the world of ecommerce, he developed what he likes to call, “the family skills.”

 Mohammadu was helping customers from around the world set up their ecommerce stores, providing basic theme customization and integrations.
 He decided to sign up with the Shopify Affiliate program in summer 2015, and sent an email that marked a pivotal moment in his career.

-He reached out to Vargab Bakshi, the Shopify Growth Coach for India and South Asia, and asked how the commissions per sale worked with the Affiliate Program.
+He reached out to Vargab Bakshi, the Shopify International Operations Manager for India and South Asia, and asked how the commissions per sale worked with the Affiliate Program.
 After chatting with Mohammadu a bit, Vargab instantly realized his potential, and asked that he consider joining the Partner Program.

 “To be honest, I wouldn't have joined Shopify Partners if it wasn’t for Bakshi,” Mohammadu says.“He explained why I was better suited to the Partner Program.
 He truly guided me and helped me with my business.”

 Within a year, his life had completely changed.
-In April 2016, he became a Shopify Expert, and now charges anywhere from $300 to $1,000 USD per project.
-His revenue in October alone was $6,000 USD — an increase in income that has truly transformed his life in Sri Lanka.
+He now charges anywhere from $300 to $1,000 USD per project.
+His revenue in October alone was $6,000 USD—an increase in income that has truly transformed his life in Sri Lanka.

 You might also like: 15 YouTube Channels Every Web Designer And Developer Should Subscribe To.